e-n-f/the-c-programming-language/README.md

 I would also insist on writing `argc - 1 > 0` instead of
 `argc > 1` in the minor variation that alters the format string.

+### Grepalike

+This is tricky because our `getline` is defined for wide characters but the command line arguments are narrow, so it is necessary to talk about conversions.
+It is especially ugly because the return type of `mbstowcs` is wrong in the standard.

+I'm also going to talk about `stderr` because it's wrong to send error messages to the standard output.
+We haven't introduced `exit` yet so the natural way of exiting if the arguments are wrong doesn't work yet, but it's in `main` so we can `return` it.

+K&R have `main` return the number of matching lines, without mentioning that this is counter to the usual behavior of main's return value.
+I return the expected !boolean instead.